 Hyperthyroidism generally presents with nervousness, fatigue, palpitations, heat intolerance, and weight loss.
 Clinical signs are warm skin, sweating, tremors of hands and fingers, tachycardia or palpitations, widened pulse pressure, and atrial fibrillation.
-More prevalent in individuals over the age of 60, but occurs commonly between 20 and 50 years of age.
-More likely to occur in women.
+It is more prevalent in individuals older than 60 years, but it occurs commonly in patients between 20 and 50 years of age, and it is more likely to occur in women.
 Elderly patients usually have an atypical presentation and are more likely to present with symptoms of depression or dementia, and for this reason may be easily misdiagnosed.
 Some patients with very large goiters have temporary facial congestion when they raise their arms above their head (Pemberton's sign).

 Treatment is dependent on the severity of the hyperthyroidism and includes antithyroid medications and radioactive iodine to prevent the overproduction of thyroid hormones.
 In patients with very large goiters or whose hyperthyroidism has recurred after treatment with antithyroid drugs, surgical removal of part or all of the thyroid gland may be indicated.
 Although hyperthyroidism may have serious complications when ignored, with diagnosis and treatment, the prognosis is generally good.

 Note: Thyroid storm is a life-threatening manifestation.
 The diagnosis is made clinically by the presence of severe symptoms including fever (often > 103° F), tachycardia, hypotension, congestive heart failure, atrial fibrillation or another arrhythmia, altered mental status, and gastrointestinal distress in a patient with hyperthyroidism.

 E05.90 – Thyrotoxicosis, unspecified without thyrotoxic crisis or storm